jtackaberry/reaticulate/usage.md

 * A __patch__ refers to a set of articulations offered by some virtual instrument on a single channel
     * For example Spitfire's Chamber Strings Ensembles patch running in Kontakt
-* __Banks__ define a set of articulations that typically describe some multi-articulation patch
+* A __Bank__ defines a set of articulations that typically describes some multi-articulation patch
     * __Factory banks__ are distributed with Reaticulate and you won't directly change these, but you can use them
     * __User banks__ are custom banks made by you